 5. Back Name Tattoo

 The back is one of the most popular choices for large and detailed artwork.
 A back tattoo provides enough space to get creative with your inking as you are not limited by size.
 The area can also be covered up easily or shown off whenever you want.
-Another pro is that the body part is considered low on the pain scale because of the thick skin, fat, and muscle.
+Another pro is that the body part is considered low on the tattoo pain chart scale because of the thick skin, fat, and muscle.
 However, the closer you ink towards the spine or hips, the more discomfort you will experience.
 When deciding on a name tattoo, there are several ways to design it.
 Perhaps you want to opt for a full back piece with various imagery that tells a story and a name in the center of this artwork.
 Or, you can choose a large font and have the name of a loved one or your last name inked across your back.

 6. Bicep Name Tattoo

 If you want to show off your muscles and with a versatile and cool placement, a bicep tattoo is ideal.
 Designs here can look great as they enhance your muscles and can draw attention to an area on your body you are proud to show off; it is also a location often associated with strength and power.
 This is a fantastic way to celebrate the person, or persons, in your life that matter the most.
 Another pro of the bicep is that it can be easily shown off or covered up, making it the perfect option regardless of whether you work in a corporate environment or not.
-Bicep tattoos will age well and are moderate on the pain scale, although the underside of the arm will cause more discomfort because of the sensitivity and nerve endings.
+Bicep tattoos will age well and are moderate on the tattoo pain chart scale, although the underside of the arm will cause more discomfort because of the sensitivity and nerve endings.

 7. Bird Name Tattoo